Kington / Newent Reporter Newspaper 08 08 1914

 Prisoner said he did not know what to say.
 "I know I have done wrong." he added,

-"in not reporting myself and in not informing the police of my change of address.
+"in not reporting myself and in not informing the police of my change

 The Magistrates Clerk: If you had informed the police where you were going, it would have been all right.